-- Alternative Dispute Resolution, including mediation and arbitration
+- Alternative Dispute Resolution, including mediation, arbitration and Collaborative Divorce;

-In Pennsylvania, a dissolution of a marriage can be accomplished one of three ways:
+In Pennsylvania, a dissolution of a marriage can be accomplished by one of three ways:

 1) Annulment: A marriage can be legally annulled by the Commonwealth of Pennsylvania, for one of the following reasons, which must be proven:

-- At the time of the marriage, you could not give consent
+- At the time of the marriage, you could not give consent; or

 2) No-Fault Divorce: The majority of divorces in Pennsylvania are categorized as no-fault divorces.
-In a no-fault divorce, there is no reason needed for the divorce.
-It is simply when a marriage becomes irretrievably broken.
-A no-fault divorce can happen in one of two ways:
+In a no-fault divorce, neither party is required to prove anything and, likewise, there is no requisite burden of proof; the marriage is simply irretrievably broken.
+A no-fault divorce can proceed in one of two ways:

 - Both parties consent to the divorce, signing an affidavit agreeing to end the marriage.
-Pennsylvania then requires a 90 day “cooling off” period prior to granting the request.
+Pennsylvania then requires a 90 day “cooling off” period prior to granting the request; or

-- A unilateral divorce can be granted if the couple has been separated for more than two years, regardless of whether or not both parties consent to the divorce.
-The process can be happen quickly in this situation, as soon as the proper paperwork is completed and filed.
+- A unilateral divorce can be granted if the couple has been separated for more than one year, regardless of whether or not both parties consent to the divorce.